Well-posedness and controllability of hyperbolic boundary control systems on a one-dimensional spatial domain: Exact controllability and exact observability

-By Lemma \ref{lemma_adjoint}, we observe that the dual system of \eqref{eqn:system2} is indeed an impedance energy preserving system.
-Therefore, using Lemma \ref{lem:energy_preserving}, we conclude that the dual system is exactly controllable.
-Since controllability and observability are dual notions \cite{tucsnak2009observation}, the system \eqref{eqn:system2} is exactly observable. \end{proof}

-A key observation in this framework is the use of the following proposition, which states that given a well-posed boundary control and observation system, the exact controllability and exact observability remains unchanged under admissible feedback. \begin{proposition} \cite[Remark 6.9]{Wei:94} Let $F$ is an admissible feedback operator for the well-posed boundary control and observation system \eqref{eqn:system2}.
-Then the closed-loop boundary control and observation system generated by the operators $(\A, (\BB - F\CC), \CC)$ is exactly controllable (resp. exactly observable) if and only if the open-loop system generated by the operators $(\A, \BB, \CC)$ is exactly controllable (resp. exactly observable). \end{proposition}
+A key observation in this framework is the use of the following proposition, which states that given a well-posed boundary control and observation system, the exact controllability and exact observability remains unchanged under admissible feedback. \begin{prop} \cite[Remark 6.9]{Wei:94} Let $F$ be an admissible feedback operator for the well-posed boundary control and observation system \eqref{eqn:system2}.
+Then the closed-loop boundary control and observation system generated by the operators $(\A, (\BB - F\CC), \CC)$ is exactly controllable (resp. exactly observable) if and only if the open-loop system generated by the operators $(\A, \BB, \CC)$ is exactly controllable (resp. exactly observable). \end{prop}

-The following theorem provides a sufficient condition for exact controllability and exact observability of the system \eqref{eqn:system2}. \begin{thm} The well-posed boundary control and observation system \eqref{eqn:system2} is exactly controllable and exactly observable. \end{thm} \begin{proof} By Proposition \ref{prop0}, the boundary control and observation system
+We now state the main result concerning the controllability and observability properties of the boundary control system \eqref{eqn:system2}. \begin{thm} The well-posed boundary control and observation system \eqref{eqn:system2} is exactly controllable and exactly observable. \end{thm} \begin{proof} By Theorem \ref{prop0}, the boundary control and observation system

-is impedance energy preserving.
-Then, it follows from Lemma \ref{lem:energy_preserving} (resp.
-Lemma \ref{lem_observ}) that it is exactly controllable (resp. exact observable).
+is impedance energy-preserving.
+Then, it follows from Lemma \ref{lem:energy_preserving} that it is exactly controllable and exactly observable.
 Since the system \eqref{eqn:system2} is well-posed, then $B^{-1}$ is invertible.
 Using

 we see that the system \eqref{eqn:system2} is the closed-loop system of \eqref{eq:phs} via the feedback defined by $-B_1^{-1} B_2$.
 Since the feedthrough term of the system \eqref{eq:phs} is zero, then $B_1^{-1} B_2$ is an admissible feedback operator.
 Thus, from Lemma \ref{lemma:feedback_exact_contr}, we deduce that the closed-loop system, that is the system